tdongsi/jenkins-config/README.md

 Note that using retrieval option with "Legacy SCM > File System" only allows one location at a time.
 If your Pipeline Libraries in production comes from more than one source (e.g., two Github repositories), then you have to configure the remaining with similar retrieval option (e.g., Modern SCM > Github).
 For verifying correctness of library configurations, you can use the same test Jenkinsfile in [this folder](agent/README.md).

-### Setup IntelliJ IDEA for local development

-Simply create a new Groovy project in IntelliJ and point TODO

 ### References